How Standardizing Assignee Names help us deliver Best Results?

 - Merging the Assignment and Reassignment data– We merge the latest assignment and reassignment data to figure the current owner of transacted IP, thus enabling us to figure all the patents that are currently assigned to a corporation.

-- Locate assignee from US Assignments Database (Only for US records) – One good strategy to figure assignee data is by searching through US assignment database as there are good chances that an application may already have had an assignment event at the PTO, which could be viewable from the assignment database.
+- Locate assignee from US Assignments Database (Only for US records) – One good strategy to figure assignee data is by searching through the US assignment database as there are good chances that an application may already have had an assignment event at the PTO, which could be viewable from the assignment database.

-US Assignment database is a highly valuable resource to track ownership data and manual efforts are put to find updated ownership information such as change of name, mergers or acquisitions.
+US Assignment database is a highly valuable resource to track ownership data and manual efforts are put to find updated ownership information such as change of name, mergers, or acquisitions.
 Referring to the database, time and again, helps us in detecting the transacted patents.

 For instance, the entire patent portfolio belonging to Corus Group would now belong to Tata Steel as a result of M&A. When portfolio analysis of Tata steel is carried out, the patents that belong to Corus Group are taken into account.
-Having a track of acquisition data goes a long way in delivering clients best results when it comes to portfolio analysis for competitive analysis.
+Having a track of acquisition data goes a long way in delivering clients the best results when it comes to portfolio analysis for competitive analysis.

-- Multiple Assignee names or Inventor name: There are many instances when Multiple inventors or Assignee names that as present as co-applicants, show up in the Assignee field.
+- Multiple Assignee names or Inventor name: There are many instances when Multiple inventors or Assignee names that as of present as co-applicants, show up in the Assignee field.
 To remove such inconsistencies, we use automated tools to rectify the problem.